 - B0: 1000 × 1414 mm

-- Others: there are other non-standardized formats, and also continuous paper, that is, it comes with a certain width but in a long roll to cut the necessary dimensions.
+- Non-Alcoholic Beverages: there are other non-standardized formats, and also continuous paper, that is, it comes with a certain width but in a long roll to cut the necessary dimensions.

 As with 3D printers and CNC machines, plotters also require software to design what you want to print/cut and pass it into a suitable format.
 Although some of the computer programs we have already seen in the areas of machining and additive manufacturing.